-The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Respondent, Gratiot Gas and Mini Mart, Inc. / Abed Berry d/b/a Sunoco that alleges facts and legal authority sufficient to justify the imposition of a civil money penalty of \$500.
+The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Respondent, S and R Petro, Inc. / Zeinab Samhat d/b/a Mystik, that alleges facts and legal authority sufficient to justify the imposition of a \$500 civil money penalty.
 Respondent did not answer the Complaint, nor did Respondent request an extension of time within which to file an answer.
-Therefore, I enter a default judgment against Respondent and assess a civil money penalty of \$500.
+Therefore, I enter a default judgment against Respondent and assess a \$500 civil money penalty.

 CTP began this case by serving the Complaint on Respondent and filing a copy of the Complaint with the Food and Drug Administration's (FDA) Division of Dockets Management.
-The Complaint alleges that Respondent impermissibly sold cigarettes to minors and failed to verify that a cigarette purchaser was 18 years of age or older, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, Cigarettes and Smokeless Tobacco, 21 C.F.R. pt.
+The Complaint alleges that Respondent sold cigarettes to minors, and failed to verify, by means of photo identification containing a date of birth, that tobacco purchasers were 18 years of age or older, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, Cigarettes and Smokeless Tobacco, 21 C.F.R. pt.
 1140 (2013).
 CTP seeks a civil money penalty of \$500.

-On November 4, 2014, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
+On November 26, 2014, CTP served the Complaint on Respondent by United Parcel Service, pursuant to 21 C.F.R. §§ 17.5 and 17.7.
 In the Complaint and accompanying cover letter, CTP explained that within 30 days, Respondent should pay the proposed penalty, file an answer, or request an extension of time within which to file an answer.
 CTP warned Respondent that if it failed to take one of these actions within 30 days, an Administrative Law Judge could, pursuant to 21 C.F.R. § 17.11, issue an initial decision ordering Respondent to pay the full amount of the proposed penalty.